zaboople/rejection/README.md

 I made this for a job interview.
 I was rejected based on the utterly abysmal quality of my effort.

-Everybody hates me.
 So I named the game "Rejection".

 Anyhow, I decided to make it fun for *me* to play.
 It's still a little crappy because java doesn't understand what a proper TTY is, but it's still fun enough.